28. March 2017 – 13:00

 The Indian subcontinent is bordered to the west and east by the Arabian Ocean and the Bay of Bengal and has a 7000 km long coastline.
 Most of the coastal regions have beautiful and unspoilt white sandy beaches.

-But despite the many beaches, beach tourism in India is still in its infancy and there is hardly any necessary tourist infrastructure.
-Only the beaches of Goa, as well as some stretches of coast in Kerala and Tamil Nadu invite you to a few relaxing beach days – not least because it is also possible to bathe in the sea without full clothing.
+But despite the many beaches, beach tourism in India is still very small and there is hardly any necessary tourist infrastructure.
+Only the beaches of Goa, as well as some stretches of the coast in Kerala and Tamil Nadu invite for a few relaxing beach days – here i is also possible to bathe without full clothing.

 The Marari beach in the southern Kerala at the fishing village of Mararikulum represents a rare combination of some beautiful beach resorts and small fishing huts.